firas1awadallah/firas1awadallah.github.io/README.md

 i created  this repo to i can keep track of my observations and questions from the reading assignments throughout my course
 ## Course:

-## 1. Code 102 - Intro to Software Development
-## 2. Code 201 - Foundations of Software Development
-## 3. Code 301 - Intermediate Software Development
-## 4. Code 401 - Advanced Software Development
+##  Code 401 - Advanced Software Development

 ## other courses
 + *English 101*
 + *English 102*